Commitment to Quality Care and Patient Safety

 Talk: Share as much information as you can about your condition

 Health care providers do best when they have all of the information they need to take care of you properly and safely.
-You may wish to bring a relative or friend who knows can help to provide your medical history.
 Tell your health care providers about any allergies you may have.

 When talking to your doctor or healthcare professional, listen to what he or she is saying.
-If you do not understand tell them or ask further questions for clarification.
+If you do not understand tell them or ask further questions.

 2. Wash your hands